Your Florida Driving Record

 Why do I need a copy of my Florida driving record?

 Obtaining a copy of your driving record will provide you with the information necessary to be prepared for several different scenarios such as checking points on your record, applying for a commercial driving position and even getting cheaper car insurance.
-Fill out the form above to order a copy of your Florida driving record.

 Check for Points in Florida